 - Recommended: A camera remote.

-- A laptop is needed for the image post processing sessions
+- A laptop is needed for any image post processing sessions

 - Many spare batteries for your camera.